What is That Black Spot or String 0n My Baby Chick’s Rear End?

 While breed researching for my fall chicks, I ran across an interesting breed to consider.
 This rare breed is often available for purchase from Murray McMurray Hatchery.

 They are quite small when mature, 3 to 4 Ibs., and very quick and active, foraging widely if allowed to run.
 The skin is white and the breast unusually plump and round, almost like wild game birds.
 Hens lay white eggs and are non-setters.
-Baby chicks are mostly creamy white with a half collar of black on the neck and sprinkling of black on the head and back.
+Baby chicks are mostly creamy white with a half collar of black on the neck and a sprinkling of black on the head and back.

 Back to Chicken Keeping Resources HOME PAGE